 When I first started writing this blog, the main focus was on saving money.
 What I soon realised was that most people knew how to penny-pinch (and be “penny rich”), but the biggest problem was that many were pound foolish.
 So the articles became more about how use frugality as a framework for decisions and for life.

-Someone once told me that what I write about reminded him of Stoicism, a 3rd century BC philosophy.
+Someone once told me that what I write about reminded him of Stoicism, a 3rd century BC school of philosophy.
 And he’s right.
 Many of the things I believe in and try to follow are indeed from the Stoics, but with a modern twist.

 So with that in mind, I will leave you with my ultimate guiding principle that I often ask myself: Just how much is enough?